Hazard Communication Standard Includes Which Of The Following

 Simplify the SDS Library

 Whether you go digital or paper, keep it simple.
-If you use a digital system, ensure every employee knows exactly how to access the folder on the company tablet or computer, and verify that the Wi-Fi reaches the areas where the chemicals are actually stored.
+Worth adding: if you use a digital system, ensure every employee knows exactly how to access the folder on the company tablet or computer, and verify that the Wi-Fi reaches the areas where the chemicals are actually stored.
 If you use a physical binder, use color-coded tabs to separate chemicals by department or hazard class.
 The goal is to reduce the "time to information" from minutes to seconds.

 Implement "Toolbox Talks"